AP Exam Tips

 Do your memory work.
 If there are certain elements, concepts, functions, or words that you always forget, play some memory games before taking the test.
 You can employ mnemonic devices such as acronyms to remember lists or to practice the order of operations in math problems.
 Take a moment to jot some notes once the test has begun.

 Bring backup batteries.
-Don’t risk losing calculator power during statistics, calculus, physics, and other AP exams that include computation.
-Bring those extra batteries.
+Don’t risk losing calculator power during statistics, calculus, and other AP exams that include computation–bring extra batteries.

 General test-taking tips